 GENERAL JOB SUMMARY

-- Perform other related duties as requested by the Director.
+- Perform other tasks and responsibilities as assigned by the Director of Residential Services.

 - Must maintain a valid Driver’s License and an acceptable driving record.

 - Must be insurable by Methodist Home for Children’s insurance carrier.